What Makes SOC Analyst a Game Changer in 2022?

 It is necessary for an organization's risk management team to commit time to monitor high quantities of warnings and select which need to be handled and which may be ignored in order to have a complete awareness of risks and vulnerabilities.
 The fragmented process hinders the ability to recognize risks and, as a result, respond to them, which may result in reputational or financial harm to the firm.
 As attackers are permitted to wander unobserved on systems until an analyst prioritizes and analyses the warning.

 By 2022, there will be more cybersecurity jobs than qualified experts, considering two million more cybersecurity jobs will exist than qualified experts.
 Security monitoring must evolve to enable faster and more accurate detection of cyber-threats.

-InfoSec newbies and experienced pros both hold the title of SOC analyst.
-Although the job can serve as a stepping stone to more lucrative careers in cybersecurity, it is also a demanding and repetitive job that can lead to burnout.
+SOC analysts include both newcomers to information security and seasoned professionals.
+Although the position might act as a stepping stone to more lucrative cybersecurity employment, it is also a tough and repetitious job that can lead to burnout.

-In practice, dealing with false positives, which happen quite often, can be the job’s most difficult task, especially at the entry level.
+In actuality, dealing with false positives, which occur frequently, might be the most challenging part of the job, especially at the entry-level.

 Nonetheless, you’re not unusual for your first SOC Analyst job to be with a Tier 1 organization.
 In general, they are employed in three tiers, with each employer attaching slightly different duties to each job title.

 - First-tier is responsible for optimizing and managing security tools, assessing the urgency of incidents, and escalating issues as necessary.

 - A Tier 2 analyst handles serious attacks escalated from Tier 1, taking stock of the attack scope and affected systems as well as collecting data for further analysis.